krABMaga/krABMaga/examples/boids_amethyst/README.md

 ![](dlnJqGql3M.gif)

 # How to run
-Simply run `cargo run`, or `cargo run --release` for a slower to compile, faster to execute option.
+Simply run `cargo run --example boids_amethyst --features amethyst_vulkan`, or add the  `--release` flag for a slower to compile, faster to execute option.
+If you're on macOS, you have to use the metal renderer backend.
+To do so, swap `amethyst_vulkan` with `amethyst_metal`.

 # Current issues
 - The sprite bounding box seems to not be properly aligned to the sprite itself.
 The collision actually